cop3402fall19/syllabus/projects/project2.md

 - Assigning a value to an identifier changes its value from that point onward.
 This will be implemented by allocating a memory location to each identifier and using stores and loads to update and read variable values.

 - The value of an expression is computed before assigning it to an identifier.
+This means that the variable being assigned can appear on the right-hand side of an assignment.

 ## Implementing Variables